 In May 2016, 10 students from the SCD childrens home completed PGHs first pilot “Learn how to Fish” program.
 The program funded a series of two courses for a group of teenage students from the SCD Childrens home, to support vocational education and future job placement.
 Part I was a 5 months cooking course at Linna’s Cooking School in Phnom Penh.
 Part II was a 7 months accounting and computer course, at the Vanda Institute, Phnom Penh.
 This practical education pilot project was meant to give the high-school students a basis for considering employment in the restaurant business, after high school.
 Parallel to the courses, the kids all take internships at SCDs restaurant „Superfood BBQ“ (funded by PGH), where they assist in managing the restaurant one evening per week.
 As this was a pilot project, we believe it was a good learning and we will monitor the results.
 The ability to manage computers will bring immediate advantages to kids seeking job placement after high school.
 Computer classes are still marginal to non-existent in Cambodian public high schools, hence we will continue to support such parallel custom selected courses in combination with internships, to provide a very practical hands-on way of help.

 It is with great sadness, that we acknowledge the passing of Mrs. Marlies Heinemann in September 2015, who has not only supported our charity but has been a supporter of the welfare of children all her life.
 It is therefore our great honor and privilege, to announce the Marlies Heinemann School Fund, which was founded with the goal to continue Mrs. Heinemann’s vision, and contribute to providing education for children from impoverished backgrounds.
-The Marlies Heinemann Schoolfund will fund the tuition for children from destitute backgrounds to obtain education and attend professional training courses, vocational education programs and college level education programs of selected educational partner organizations.
+The PGH MHSF fund education for children, young men and women from disadvantaged backgrounds, via selected cooperation partners providing professional training courses, vocational education programs and college level education programs.

 After finishing the 5 months cooking course at Linna’s Cooking School, the 10 „Learn How to Fish Participants“ from the SCD Childrens Home started in November a 7 months accounting and computer course, at the Vanda Institute.